netomacedo/application_log_challenge/README.md

-Simple application to process log files and persist in H2 DB.
+Simple application to process log files Async and persist in H2 DB.

 [Java 8]: I used Java8 to develop the backend.
 You will only need to run those command (from CMD) to start the application.